joshtynjala/actionscript-3.0-developers-guide/display/working-with-bitmaps/asynchronous-decoding-of-bitmap-images.md

 <div>

-When you work with bitmap images, you can asynchronously decode and load the bitmap images to improve your application’s perceived performance.
+When you work with bitmap images, you can asynchronously decode and load the bitmap images to improve your application's perceived performance.
 Decoding a bitmap image asynchronously can take the same time as decoding the image synchronously in many cases.
 However, the bitmap image gets decoded in a separate thread before the associated `Loader` object sends the `COMPLETE`